-Today my darlings, we talk about hair and I tell you how to achieve an ash blonde in dark brown hair.
-And believe me, you can.
+Today, my darlings, we talk about hair!
+I tell you how to achieve an ash blonde in dark brown hair.
+And believe me, you can!
 The light ash blonde that you see in the cover photo, I got it starting with a dark hair base, which is my natural colour.

-As you know I wear ash blonde hair as a base for my base for my balayage highlights.
-I have already told you on occasion my color routine.
-But, in summary, to give you an idea, I use an ash blonde dye on my dark brown base and then apply wicks more sporadically to raise the tone and make it look clear.
+As you know I have ash blonde hair as a base for my balayage highlights.
+I already did a post on my colour routine, but, in summary, to give some background, I use an ash blonde dye on my dark brown base and then apply highlights more sporadically to bright up the tone and make it look lighter.

-Ash-blonde hair really favors everyone, because it is the shade of blonde that most closely resembles the natural blonde color.
+Ash-blonde hair really favours everyone, because it is the shade of blonde that most closely resembles the natural blonde colour.
 Dark hair has orange and reddish nuances that make dyeing look unnatural.
-Using ash tints we manage to turn off the orange and copper tones.
+By using ash tints we manage to turn off the orange and copper tones.

-For this reason, the ash color for women’s hair (what was formerly known as mushroom blonde) is one of the most requested in hairdressers.
+For this reason, the ash colour for women’s hair (what was formerly known as mushroom blonde) is one of the most requested at salons worldwide.